Tracy Beaker: Series 5 (2017)

-When Ashdene Ridge was threatened with closure, it’s mentioned that Tracy donated £500 to the fundraiser set up by Tee to help save the care home.
+When Ashdene Ridge was threatened with closure, it is mentioned that Tracy donated £500 to the fundraiser set up by Tee to help save the care home.

 Series 6 (2018)

 After leaving her job as a care worker at Elm Tree House, Tracy is mentioned a few occasions throughout The Dumping Ground.
-It’s not until the sixth series of the show where she makes a special guest appearance in the series finale for Mike’s wedding, as the best man.
+It is not until the sixth series of the show where she makes a special guest appearance in the series finale going to her long serving care worker, Mike Milligan's wedding, as the best man.
 She appears in episode 23 & 24.

 Series 7 (2019)

-While Tracy doesn’t make a physical appearance, her voice can be heard at the end of the series 7 finale as Mike leaves Ashdene Ridge for the last time, where he imagines hearing Tracy telling him to “bog off”.
+While Tracy does not make a physical appearance, her voice can be heard at the end of the series 7 finale as Mike leaves Ashdene Ridge for the last time, where he imagines hearing Tracy telling him to “bog off”.

 Series 13 (2025)

 Tracy makes a very brief guest appearance in episode 6, as one of the customers for a car wash run by a few of the residents of Porters Lodge (Harmony, Izzy, Jimi and Erin).